mrfomoweb3/NFT-Mint-Bot/README.md

 ## Set up

 ## Running the bot in a local test envrionment

-## Contribution
-If you find any issues or ways that this methodolgy could be improved create a pull request and it will be merged into the main branch if accepted.

 *This repo has been created for educational purposes and as a tool for myself and others to learn how to implement various web3 tools to conduct tasks such as writing/deploying/testing/interacting with smart contracts. **I do not endorse the usage of bots to gain an unfair advantage over regular onchain users.***